60+ Fun and Free Things to Do in Atlanta

 The Jimmy Carter Presidential Library and Museum – This fascinating and educational museum, which sits on a beautiful 30-acre green space, is always free for kids 16 and younger; adults pay $12.

 Museum of Aviation – Take a little trip down to Warner Robins to see the second largest museum in the United States Airforce.
 Budding pilots will love to learn about the history of aviation and see things like helicopters and fighter jets.

 Toy Stores in Metro Atlanta – If your kids have trouble visiting toy stores without making a purchase, this could be tricky.
 But if not, feel free to browse and play at our favorite local toy stores.

-High Museum of Art – Visitors to the High get free admission the second Sunday of every month, 12pm-5pm.
-Plus, they have family programming on those days from 1pm-4pm.
+High Museum of Art – Visitors to the High get free admission the second Sunday of every month from noon-5 p.m.
+Plus, they have family programming on those days.
 Have a Bank of America card?
 Admission is free for those customers the first weekend of every month on both Saturday and Sunday.

 National Infantry Museum – This free museum on the base of Fort Benning near Columbus, Ga. focuses on educating the public on the role of the U.S. Army Infantryman in securing the freedoms we all enjoy.

-Centennial Olympic Park – The iconic Fountain of Rings – the largest interactive fountain in the world – is a can’t-miss crowd pleaser at Centennial Olympic Park, and Holiday in Lights and the outdoor skating rink make this park a winter winner as well.
+Centennial Olympic Park – The iconic Fountain of Rings – the largest interactive fountain in the world – is a can’t-miss crowd pleaser at Centennial Olympic Park, and the playgrounds make this park a winter winner as well.

 Decatur Toy Park – Scooters, tricycles, small slides, push cars galore – this toy park is filled with toys families decided to donate, and is a great place for toddlers to play.
 If your older kids want to slide, swing or hang from monkey bars, they have that, too.